CitadelCore/nixflk/README.md

 Once upon a time this was a modified version of `nixflk`, but after it deviated into devos I rewrote a lot of it myself.

-See the Arnix repo for further documentation.
+See the KuiserOS repo for further documentation.
 To build and switch, clone this repository and run `nrb switch`.

 ### Sanity checks